Utterly Paw-Fect. Visit A Dog Cafe In Sydney

 Where Your Pooches Are Welcome

 Although they're not specifically dog-themed cafes, increasing numbers of Sydney cafes are welcoming every member of the family during breakfast, brunch and lunch.
-Our favourites include the Queens Park Shed where diners and dogs can relax in the sunshine followed by a huge run around the park, The Boathouse Balmoral will never turn away a 4-legged friend in their outdoor seating area, and The Norfolk in Surry Hills welcomes pooches in the courtyard whilst you enjoy a real drink.
+Our favourites include the Queens Park Shed where diners and dogs can relax in the sunshine followed by a huge run around the park, The Boathouse Balmoral and Shelly Beach will never turn away a 4-legged friend in their outdoor seating area, and The Norfolk in Surry Hills welcomes pooches in the courtyard whilst you enjoy a real drink.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!